DevOpsCloudJunction/website/CONTRIBUTING.md

 - If you have an idea or would like to write a [blog](https://devopscloudjunction.com/blog/), you're always welcome!
 Feel free to contribute.
 - Please follow the [Blog Contribution Guide](https://github.com/devopscloudjunction/website?tab=readme-ov-file#blog-contribution-guide) for more details.

+## Note
+- Always submit the PR from you [fork](https://github.com/DevOpsCloudJunction/website/blob/main/README.md#Fork-the-repository) because you don't have access to make changes to Main Repo.